Every piece of work,

 Workflow position

-See where the task sits in its pipeline — implement, review, test — with per-step ownership showing which human or agent handled each stage.
+Where the task sits in its pipeline — implement, review, test — with per-step ownership for each human or agent.

 Live metrics

 LLM cost, iterations, elapsed time, and progress update as work happens.
-When cost exceeds budget, the task status changes automatically — no manual triage.
+Over budget flips status automatically.

 Subtask rollups